Jacques Derrida

-Jacques Derrida (/dɛrɪ'dɑː/; /fr/; born Jackie Élie Derrida; 15 July 1930 – 9 October 2004) was a French philosopher.
-He developed the philosophy of deconstruction, which he utilized in a number of his texts, and which was developed through close readings of the linguistics of Ferdinand de Saussure and Husserlian and Heideggerian phenomenology.
+Jacques Derrida (/ˈdɛriːdɑː/; /fr/; born Jackie Élie Derrida; 15 July 1930 – 9 October 2004) was a French philosopher.
+He developed the philosophy of deconstruction, which he applied in some of his texts, and which he developed through close readings of the linguistics of Ferdinand de Saussure and Husserlian and Heideggerian phenomenology.
 He is one of the major figures associated with post-structuralism and postmodern philosophy although he distanced himself from post-structuralism and disavowed the word "postmodernity".

 During his career, Derrida published over 40 books, together with hundreds of essays and public presentations.
 He has had a significant influence on the humanities and social sciences, including philosophy, literature, law, anthropology, historiography, applied linguistics, sociolinguistics, psychoanalysis, music, architecture, and political theory.

 Into the 2000s, his work retained major academic influence throughout the United States, continental Europe, South America and all other countries where continental philosophy has been predominant, particularly in debates around ontology, epistemology (especially concerning social sciences), ethics, aesthetics, hermeneutics, and the philosophy of language.
 For the last two decades of his life, Derrida was Professor in Humanities at the University of California, Irvine.
 In most of the Anglosphere, where analytic philosophy is dominant, Derrida's influence is most presently felt in literary studies due to his longstanding interest in language and his association with prominent literary critics.
 He also influenced architecture (in the form of deconstructivism), music (especially in the musical atmosphere of hauntology), art, and art criticism.

 Particularly in his later writings, Derrida addressed ethical and political themes in his work.
 Some critics consider Speech and Phenomena (1967) to be his most important work, while others cite Of Grammatology (1967), Writing and Difference (1967), and Margins of Philosophy (1972).
 These writings influenced various activists and political movements.
 He became a well-known and influential public figure, while his approach to philosophy and the notorious abstruseness of his work made him controversial.